Monopond/fax-api/README.md

 ##PreviewFaxDocument
 ###Description
-WARNING: This feature is only available in API version 2.1.
+WARNING: This feature is only available in API version 2.1 and above.

 This function provides you with a method to generate a preview of a saved document at different resolutions with various dithering settings.
 It returns a tiff data in base64 along with a page count.